Lost Wages Benefits

 Here are two of the types of workers’ compensation wage loss benefits:

-- Temporary Total Disability (TTD) – If you have been injured and you are completely unable to return to work, you have the right to receive TTD benefits.
-These benefits equal 2/3 of your gross weekly wage.
+- Temporary total disability (TTD) – If you suffered a work-related injury or illness and you are completely unable to return to work, you have the right to receive TTD benefits.
+These benefits equal two-thirds of your gross weekly wage.
 There are minimums and maximums established for these benefits.
-A person may receive TTD benefits for up to 130 weeks, but there may be restrictions on the amount of time a person actually receives benefits.
+A person may receive TTD benefits for up to 130 weeks, but there may be restrictions on the amount of time a person receives benefits.

-- Temporary Partial Disability (TPD) – If your injury requires you to work a job that pays you less or to work fewer hours at your old job, you may qualify for TPD benefits.
-The benefits that are received are equal to 2/3 the difference between pre-injury gross weekly wages and post-injury gross weekly wages.
+- Temporary partial disability (TPD) – If your injury requires you to work a job that pays you less or to work fewer hours at your old job, you may qualify for TPD benefits.
+The benefits are equal to two-thirds the difference between pre-injury gross weekly wages and post-injury gross weekly wages.
 A person may not receive these benefits for more than 225 weeks.
-Benefits can also be received as long as 90 days after the point where you have been notified of Maximum Medical Improvement (MMI)
+After notification of maximum medical improvement (MMI), benefits may continue for up to 90 days.

-In addition to the temporary disability that a person may receive, the state of Minnesota may allow for an injured worker to be eligible for permanent disability benefits.
-Your Minneapolis wage loss benefits lawyer will advise you of the options available to you so you can maximize your benefits.
+In addition to temporary disability benefits, a worker injured in the state of Minnesota may be eligible for permanent disability benefits.
+We can help you maximize your benefits.

-Minnesota Statute 176.121 deals with the commencement of wage loss benefits and states that disability is deemed to start on the first calendar day or fraction of calendar day that the employee is unable to work.
-In cases of temporary total or temporary partial disability no compensation is allowed for the three calendar days after the disability commenced.
-If the disability continues for ten days or more, the disability will be computed back to the date of injury.
-This means injured workers who miss less than ten days of an work will have a three day wage gap.
+Wage loss benefits start on the first calendar day or fraction of calendar day that the employee is unable to work.
+In cases of temporary total or temporary partial disability, the law does not allow compensation for the three calendar days after the disability commenced.
+If the disability continues for 10 days or more, the disability will be computed back to the date of injury.
+This means injured workers who miss less than 10 days of work will have a three-day wage gap.

-If you have been injured in the workplace and you need TPD or TTD benefits, you need an attorney who can advise you of what steps need to be taken to help you receive those benefits.
-Let the Meshbesher Law Firm answer any questions you have.
-Call us at (612) 349-5215 for a free consultation.
+If you suffer an injury in the workplace and you need TPD or TTD benefits, you need an attorney to help you receive those benefits.
+Let the Meshbesher Law Firm answer any questions you have during a free consultation.
+Call us at 612-349-5215 or reach the firm by email to arrange yours today.